bcbrian96/CMPT353-Project-Movie-Data/README.md

 The other python scripts (analyze_movies.py, rating_regressor.py and parse_data.py) show the different approaches and steps taken for this project.
 These results were unused in our final report.

+### Report

+The summary of our findings and conclusions are found in the Report.